 When it first debuted, the Bugatti Chiron was nothing short of hypercar history.
 The tradition continues with the 2018 Bugatti Chiron specs, which are more impressive than its predecessor.
-What’s more, this powerhouse is a dream to drive, with fluid steering, seamless handling and enormous power under the hood.
+What’s more, this powerhouse is a dream to drive, with fluid steering, seamless handling, and enormous power under the hood.
 Topping out at 261 mph, the Chiron speeds from 0-60 in 2.5 seconds thanks to an 8-liter, 16-cylinder engine pumping out 1,479 horsepower.
 Even with its overwhelming speed and power, the Chiron offers a smooth and inviting road experience.
 The Bugatti Chiron price may seem overwhelming, but the below specs justify the price of admission.

 Styled in classic Bugatti fashion, the exterior boasts the trademark shape and sleek lines.
 The hypercar’s rounded shape and bullet-like profile exude speed and ease.
-The interior of the vehicle is a mix of modern stylistic approach with a nod to historical architecture.
-Interior colors compliment one another and highlight key features like the center console, which is shaped like the flying buttresses that shaped the architecture of the Gothic era.
+The interior of the vehicle is a mix of a modern stylistic approach with a nod to historical architecture.
+Interior colors complement one another and highlight key features like the center console, which is shaped like the flying buttresses that shaped the architecture of the Gothic era.
 When it comes to technology, the Chiron mirrors a minimalist design with two high-resolution screens, balanced against an analog speedometer.

 BUGATTI CHIRON SPECS:

 60-0 Braking: 103 ft